๐๏ธ Streamlined category view: fewer clicks for your guests

 You have two navigation options per category:

-Streamlined category view (2-level) Guests tap the category and land directly on all its articles.
+Streamlined view (2-level) โ default.
+Guests tap the category and land directly on all its articles.
 Subcategories are hidden from navigation.
-Optionally, you can use Subcategories as filters whereas subcategories appear as a horizontal filter bar above the articles.
-Guests can still filter by subcategory without an extra navigation step โ it just feels lighter.
+Optionally, you can enable Subcategories as filters, which surfaces subcategories as a horizontal filter bar above the articles โ guests can still narrow down by topic without an extra navigation step.

 ๐ก Example: Your "Restaurant recommendations" category has subcategories like Casual dining, Fine dining, and Vegan & vegetarian.
 With filters enabled, guests land directly on all restaurants and can tap a filter to narrow down โ no extra screen needed.